fbngrm/honeycomb-js/README.md

 #Demo

-> Be careful if you suffer from Epilepsia!
+> Be careful if you suffer from epilepsy!

 You can play around with the resulting patterns by moving the cursor and pressing `+` or `-` on your keyboard.
 To see the tesselation grid hit `d`.
 Make sure the browser window has the focus by clicking on the image, otherwise keys won't work.